The Dolphins NRL Bid has a diversified business that matches any – and exceeds most – clubs in the NRL.

 The Dolphins NRL Bid already owns the key elements in place to start an NRL franchise immediately;

-- Training base
+- Training base with multiple fields

 - Gymnasium and pool facilities